-of a day, we could use a higher level of resolution: for example studies have been done at the daily level (Pevehouse and Goldstein [1999], Shearer [2006], Schrodt [2006]), though weekly (Brandt and Freeman [2005], Shellman and Stewart [2007]), monthly (Schrodt [2007], Ward et al. [2010]), quarterly (Jenkins and Bond [2001]), and annual level aggregations are present within the literature.
-A number of studies find that different temporal aggregations on the same data can affect empirical results (Alt et al. [2001], Dale [2002], Shellman [2004]), so the use of a monthly aggregation probably has some effect on the results.
+The data have been aggregated at a monthly level: this is in keeping with the monthly coding of the ICEWS GTDS indicators described below.
+Since event data are coded to a precision of a day, we could use a higher level of resolution: for example studies have been done at the daily level (Pevehouse and Goldstein [1999], Shearer [2006], Schrodt [2006]), though weekly (Brandt and Freeman [2005], Shellman and Stewart [2007]), monthly (Schrodt [2007], Ward et al. [2010]), quarterly (Jenkins and Bond [2001]), and annual level aggregations are present within the literature.
+A number of studies find that different temporal aggregations on the an event is violent or non-violent and direct or indirect.
+The VRA "Conflict Carrying Capacity" approach differs from the Goldstein scale in its use of a ratio of counts, and more generally the "Cambridge" approach of VRA and various Harvard-based studies such as King and Lowe [2004] generally employs ratios and average scaled values rather than the counts and total scaled values used in most of the KEDS project studies.

-3.2 Dependent Variables
+same data can affect empirical results (Alt et al. [2001], Dale [2002], Shellman [2004]), so the use of a monthly aggregation probably has some effect on the results.

+3.4 Dependent Variables: Asia